A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 Defying a precedent set nearly seven decades earlier, the justices in the majority defined the amendment as saying individuals — and not just groups — enjoy the right to bear arms.

 But there were limitations on that right, the court noted.
-Kennedy was the deciding vote, "and it has long been assumed that the caveats in the decision were the price of his vote," NPR's Nina Totenberg wrote earlier this year.
+Kennedy was the deciding vote, "and it has long been assumed that the caveats in the decision were the price of his vote," Totenberg wrote earlier this year.

 Roper v.
 Simmons (2005)